nand-n/gopher/README.md

 for instance , a deadlock occurs when a goroutine attempts to recieve a message from an empty channel and has no other goroutines active.

 The reciever goroutine in this case never recieves a message.

+# Pipelines and Cancelation

+Go's concurency primitives make it easy to construct streaming data piplines that makes efficietn use of I/O and multiple CPUs.

+## What is Pipeline?

+There is no formal definition of piplelinie in go; it is just one of may kinds of concurent programs.
+Informally , a pipeline is a series of stages connected by channels , where each stage is a group of goroutines running the same function , in each stage , the goroutines

+- recieve valeus form upstream via inbound channels
+- perform some function on that data , usually producing new values.
+- send values downstream via outbound channels

+Each stage has any number of inbound and outbound channels except the first and last stages , which have only outbound or in bound channels , respectivesly .

+THe first stage is sometimes called the sources or producer, the last stage , the sing or consumer.